molefrog/use-leader/README.md

  */

 // simple usage
+import { useLeader } from "use-leader"
 const { isLeader } = useLeader() // true/false

+// alias, provides boolean value only import { useIsLeader } from "use-leader" const isLeader = useIsLeader() // true/false

+// additional state
+const {
+  id,       // id of the current node (tab) leaderId, // id of the elected leader ref       // reference to election instance, can be used for imperative control
+            // over the state of the node e.g. `ref.lead()` - force become a leader } = useLeader()

 // each node has a unique identifier, when the leader is elected, every node holds
 // the leading id. these ids are randomly generated... so why would you want